Private Apartments of the Winter Palace: Apartments of Alexander II and Tsaritsa Maria Alexandrovna

 This suite of rooms is at the centre and southern end of the private wing, overlooking the Admiralty and Palace Square.
-In the apartment of the Tsaritsa, originally rebuilt by Brullov, the hand of Andrei Stakenschneider is evident.
+In the apartment of the Tsaritsa, originally rebuilt by Brullov, the hand of Andrei Stackenschneider is evident.
 His chief distinction was an ability to combine an eclectic mix of architectural styles, frequently combining Classical, Gothic and Oriental motifs in the same scheme.
 This is nowhere more obvious that in the suite created for Tsaritsa Maria Alexandrovna, where the Gold Drawing Room combines all of these motifs.
 Maria Alexandrovna used the Gold Drawing room as her state Drawing Room with her more private rooms beyond: the Crimson Drawing Room followed by her Boudoir, before the most private of her rooms, the bedroom.
 Her study, in a corner of the palace, by contrast with the preceding Gold Drawing Room was simply decorated having plain white walls adorned only with gilded sconces, and a vaulted ceiling broken onto palales by gilded moulding.
 By contrast again, the small boudoir beyond was in an ornate rococo revival style created by the architect Harald Bosse in 1853.

 Tsar's Study (14)

 Until the assassination of Alexander II, this room was traditionally the Tsar's study, having been used for this purpose by both Alexander I and Nicholas I. Originally designed by Giacomo Quarenghi in 1791, the room contains a recessed alcove in the style of a Baroque state bedroom, indicative of its original use.
 Following the fire of 1837 it was redesigned by Alexander Brullov.

 It was here, in March 1881, that the fatally wounded Alexander II was carried to die (on the chaise longue to the right of the picture).
 Following his death a memorial bust was placed on the spot where he died; this remains in place today.
 The room, like many of the private rooms, is accessed from the aptly named "dark corridor."
-It was along this long passageway that Maria Fedorovna in her memoirs talked of following great drips of congealed blood to find the dying Tsar in his study.
+It was along this long passageway that Maria Fedorovna in her memoirs talked of following great drips of congealed blood to find her father-in-law, the dying Tsar in his study.
+Alexander III and Maria Feodorovna with their family lived in the more secure Gatchina Palace, due to the several attacks to the former Tsar.